ESG Performance by the Numbers

 ESG metric pay incentives Environmental and health & safety incidents as well as GHG remission reductions

-Board and executive team members trained on ESG 3 100%
+Board, executive and sustainability committee members trained on ESG 100%

 SASB Standards Yes, pulp & paper and forestry management